 CA Provisioning

 A CA system is typically provisioned from a CRM system.
 The CRM system holds the customer accounts and also stores the services the customer has subscribed to (e.g. the customer subscription towards premium pay TV packages).
 As such the AO CRM system will have to fulfill this role towards the 3rd party CA system.
-The AO CRM system will typically upon creation of a new customer use the -IT portal.
+The AO CRM system will typically upon creation of a new customer use the Wyre-IT portal.
 They will call CPPS.AO to instruct the 3th party CAS to activate that user.
 The AO CRM system can then manipulate programs for these users and this will need to be handled as well via the CPPS.AO.

-CPPS to 3rd party CA system
+Wyre CPPS to 3rd party CA system

-The AO´s IT systems will use the CPPS API (exposed as XML over HTTP) to send customer subscription information on (i)DTV services towards the CPPS dedicated for AO operation.
-The CPPS will translate this in the messages required by the 3rd party CA system (just like it does for the own CA systems).
+The AO´s IT systems will use the Wyre CPPS API (exposed as XML over HTTP) to send customer subscription information on (i)DTV services towards the Wyre CPPS dedicated for AO operation.
+The CPPS will translate this in the messages required by the 3rd party CA system (just like it does for the Wyre own CA systems).

 The main API messages and their purpose are explained on a conceptual level here below.
-Full details of the API can be found in Appendix B: CPPS - CAS XML API v3.
+Full details of the API can be found in Appendix B: CPPS - Wyre CAS XML API v3.

 As can be deducted from the figure below the main CPPS API messages allow the AO CRM system to perform following actions: